GideonAmhaG/yegna-blog/README.md

 # Yegna Blog

-Yegna Blog is a modern web application built with React and Vite, designed to provide a platform for sharing articles and tutorials on software engineering and web development.
-The application features user authentication, post creation, commenting, and an admin dashboard for managing content.
+Yegna Blog is a modern MERN (MongoDB, Express, React, Node.js) web application designed for creating and sharing blog posts, tutorials, and articles related to software engineering and web development.
+The application includes features like user authentication, post creation, commenting, and an admin dashboard for managing content.
+Built with React and Vite, it offers a responsive and user-friendly experience.

 ## Table of Contents